Knitschi/CMakeProjectFramework/Sources/documentation/BasicConcepts.rst

 The CPF follows the following key concepts.

-- Provide a \ref MultiRepositoryApproach approach that allows the distribution of the code base over multiple repositories.
+- Provide a :ref:`multi repository approach <multirepositoryapproach>` that allows the distribution of the code base over multiple repositories.
 - Define the build infrastructure completely in text-files that can be held in a repository.
 This allows to quickly set up the infrastructure from a small